SyedAman/Meteor-To-Do-App/README.md

 # Meteor To Do App

-Meteor + AngularJS to manage a to do list and collaborate with others
+MeteorJS + AngularJS1 to manage a to do list and collaborate with others

+## Stacks

+- MeteorJS
+- AngularJS 1

 ## Topics Covered